Kota-N/react-simple-image-editor/README.md

 );
 ```

-Image path can be an image URL, or an imported image file.
+Image path can be an image URL or an imported image file.

 `Example using an imported image file:`